w3c/epub-tests/docs/contributing.md

 * `ref` (optional): A URL that creates a link on the name of the reading system in the implementation report.

-* `tests`: An object with the implementation results.
-Each key is a test's unique identifier (its `dc:identifier`) with a values of `true`, `false`, or `null` for tests that pass, fail, or not tested, respectively.
+* `tests`: An object with the list of the implementation results.
+Each key is a test's unique identifier (its `dc:identifier`) with a value of `true`, `false`, or `null` for a test that passes, fails, or is not tested, respectively.
 If a test is not listed, or its value is `null`, the implementation report will show a value of N/A, indicating that the implementation has not run the test.

 Here is an example of a small test report: